Saturday, September 6, 2025

 here's what the sleep chart normally looks like.

 anyhoo, jumping back to this evening , and back at the hotel room, i've got all the clothes in the bathtub.
-I've changed the water a few times now. first time was just me showering with the tub drain blocked.
+I've changed the water a few times now, and I used laundry soap after the first soak and drain.
+First time was just me showering with the tub drain blocked.
 I used my feet as the agitator.
-The water was super brown the first time, and i'm hoping it was more due to the clothes than my shower.
+The water was super brown the first fill, and i'm hoping it was more due to the clothes than my shower.
 If it was me, yuck!

-roll it up like a burrito and then stomp on it.
+roll it up like a burrito (actually more like a jelly roll) and then stomp on it.
 Just stand right on top of it and keep shuffling your feet the width of the burrito, putting your whole weight down on the rolled up towel.
 Jacqui taught me that trick.

 i also gave the bike a good washing with a hose around the back of the hotel.
-It was way too dirty to bring inside .
-To dry it off I rode a mile back to the byrne dairy. just got a salad and some snacks for the ride tomorrow. by the time i got back the bike was dry enough to wheel it into my hotel room. i should re-lube the chain at some point, but I won't do that in the hotel room.
-The chain lube would stain the carpet, and I don't want to get built for a new one.
+It was way too dirty to bring inside when I arrived.
+To dry it off I rode a mile back to the byrne dairy convenience store, and I just got a salad and some snacks for the ride tomorrow. by the time i got back to the hotel, the bike was dry enough to wheel it into my hotel room. i should re-lube the chain at some point, but I won't do that in the hotel room.
+The chain lube would stain the carpet, and I don't want to get billed for a new one.

-I'll be meeting my parents for lunch at Five Guys around 11:30.
+I'll be meeting my parents and sister for lunch at Five Guys around 11:30 a.m. tomorrow.
 I'm going to eat breakfast here at the hotel, pack up, and bike to meet them.
 I'll text them when I leave, so we all get there at about the same time.
 Fully loaded up I only do about 10 miles an hour, and I think Five Guys is about 12 miles away.
+It'll take them about an hour to drive there.

 After lunch, I'll keep biking East.
-I'll probably camp at the Lock near New London, West of Rome.
+I'll probably camp at the canal lock near New London, West of Rome.
 It's only another 20 mi , but I'll be starting later in the day .
 The rest of the trip I plan on doing about 40 miles a day.
-So I'll probably arrive at Jacqui's parents on Thursday.
+So I'll probably arrive at Jacqui's parents by Thursday.